 #Will a firmware update fix overheating?

-It can help when the cause is software-related.
-TCL firmware patches sometimes include power management optimizations that reduce processor load and heat output.
-Check for updates under Settings > System > System Update.
-If overheating continues after updating, the root cause is almost certainly hardware.
+It can help for software-related causes.
+TCL firmware patches sometimes include power management optimizations.
+Check Settings > System > System Update for available updates.
+If overheating continues after updating, the root cause is hardware.

 #Is it safe to keep using a TCL TV that overheats occasionally?